 (sometimes spelled "2-click") and drag-selecting and copying and pasting

 and (of course) typing into fields in windows.
-You need recent a Windows
+You need a ChromeBook or

-to do this on.
+or later) computer to do this on.
 You could do it on Linux or an earlier

 computer, but it's harder; save that for after you get good at it (if you

 still want to).
-It also helps if you understand mathematical formulas and maybe a little
+It also helps if you understand mathematical formulas and

 If you already have a different IDE installed (Eclipse or IntelliJ) you can use that and skip down to "Begin Here."
 You can probably figure out the differences, which are not much.
 If you run aground, your instructor probably can help you (or else knows how to find the answer online).